Sitecore/jss/packages/create-sitecore-jss/src/templates/node-xmcloud-proxy/README.md

 # Node XM Cloud Proxy

-> Sitecore JSS Proxy for XM Cloud is currently in public beta.
+> Sitecore JSS Proxy for XM Cloud is in public beta.
-> If you encounter any issues or bugs feel free to submit new issue in [Jss GitHub](https://github.com/Sitecore/jss)
+> If you encounter any issues or bugs, please submit a new issue in the [Jss GitHub Repo](https://github.com/Sitecore/jss)

 [Documentation](TODO)